LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 mirroring of a GitHub repo and triggering GitLab CI functionality from GitHub can be done.
 Otherwise, LC GitLab CI checks will not be run for a project.
-For a compliant LLNL GitHub project, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done when changes are pushed to PR branches in the RAJA GitHub project.
+For a compliant LLNL GitHub project, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done every 30 minutes or so, triggering builds and tests on new changes pushed to the RAJA GitHub project.
 If you have access to LC platforms, you can learn more about `LC GitLab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

 **GitLab CI will not run for a PR branch on a fork of the RAJA repo.** We manually manage contributions made on a fork of the RAJA repo using the procedure described in :ref:`contributing-label`.

 .. _gitlab_ci_workflow-label:

 GitLab CI (LC) Testing Workflow